utdata/icj-cli-tools/lectures/git/git-clone.md

 Automatic merge failed; fix conflicts and then commit the result.
 ```

-Now look at the file, and it will look pretty crazy.
+Now look at the file in VS Code, and it will look pretty crazy.
 Here is mine:

 ![clone](../../images/conflict-screen.png)